giri4it/datakernel/docs/docs/tutorial/http-helloworld.md

 * specifying default value for property
 * saving all properties that were used into file

-A typical usage of configs looks like following:
+A typical usage of configs looks as this:

 {% highlight java %}
 int port = config.get(ofInteger(), "port", 5577);